hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/057_maya_and_illusion.md

 reappearing, but this time, a transformation has taken place in it, and a mass of new meaning has attached itself to the word.
 Theories had been propounded and repeated, others had been taken up, until at last the idea of Maya became fixed.
-We read in the Shvetâshvatara Upanishad, "Know nature to be Maya and the Ruler of this Maya is the Lord Himself."
+We read in the Shvetāshvatara Upanishad, "Know nature to be Maya and the Ruler of this Maya is the Lord Himself."
-Coming to our philosophers, we find that this word Maya has been manipulated in various fashions, until we come to the great Shankarâchârya.
+Coming to our philosophers, we find that this word Maya has been manipulated in various fashions, until we come to the great Shankarāchārya.
 The theory of Maya was manipulated a little by the Buddhists too, but in the hands of the Buddhists it became very much like what is called Idealism, and that is the meaning that is now generally given to the word Maya.
 When the Hindu says the world is Maya,